 - Refrain from interrupting another Instructor’s class to “correct” a student, to make comments, by speaking over the Lead Instructor, and other such undermining behaviors.
 In order to assist in a class you are not leading, speak to the Lead Instructor and ask permission.

 - Upon arriving at KSA, if a class is taking place, please wait at the edge of the mat nearest to the waiting area for a student to call attention to your arrival, during an appropriate pause in the class, in order to allow the student body to demonstrate the respect your deserve and their appreciation of you hard work.
 This is not necessary if you arrive between classes.
 Should you be on the mat teaching or as a student when another Instructor arrives, please take the initiative to, during an appropriate pause in the class, bring the class to attention to welcome the Instructor.

-- Refrain from initiating physical displays of affection between classes and from any physical displays of affection during class.
+- Refrain from initiating physical displays of affection during or between classes; these include, but are not limited to, hugging, kissing, massaging students (unless appropriate training has be received from the Head Instructors), or any other form of unwanted touch.
 We must respect the physical, mental, emotional, and spiritual boundaries of every member of our KSA Family and refrain from imposing our own boundaries, from projecting or making assumptions about their “emotional needs,” and from taking action based on those assumptions.
 The martial arts training mat is a unique space in that it uses physical, and often very personal, techniques that can be easily seen as violent, although we utilize them as a means of training self improvement.
 For both of those reasons, the training space must remain free of any actions that might result in the creation of a negative program which associates violence with affection or that triggers past memories of this in our students.